 Elected members and statutory officers: The Council has a dedicated 'Policy & Resources Committee' to review key financial matters.
-The Committee meets regularly with officer support from the Director of Resources to review and approve reports; raise questions; and receive briefings on latest developments.
-Financial training has been provided to all Members to aid decision making.
-Regular reporting and discussion of financial matters occurs with frequent meetings of the Policy and Resources Finance Sub-Committee via weekly workshops and with the Strategic Leadership Team.
-Formal reporting is provided to Council via the Policy and Resources of the circumstance, and relevant implications have been identified.
-As part of the External Assurance Reviews commissioned by DLUHC, the newly established Independent Panel also review and comment on reports in advance of Policy and Resources Committee.
+The Committee meets regularly with the Director of Resources, raises questions and receives briefings on latest developments.
+Financial training has been offered to all Members to aid decision making.
+Regular reporting and discussion of financial matters occurs with frequent meetings of Committee and Strategic Leadership team.
+Formal reporting is provided to Council and supporting committees.
+Reports undergo extensive review to ensure content is detailed and appropriate for the circumstance and relevant implications have been identified.

 Decisions which have a financial impact must be approved by the Director of Resources (Section 151 Officer) or one of their authorised officers.
-Finance Officers are members of appropriate professional bodies such as the Chartered Institute of Public Finance and Accountancy (or equivalent).
-Membership requires officers undergo continuous professional development and are subject to compliance with the regulatory frameworks laid down by the professional institute.
-Officers are supported by properly regulated advisors and have access to the latest guidance and best practice.
+Finance Officers are members of appropriate professional bodies such as the chartered Institute of Public Finance and Accountancy (or equivalent).
+Membership requires officers undergo continuous professional development and are subject to compliance with the regulatory frameworks laid down by professional institute.
+Officers are supported by properly regulated advisors and have access to latest guidance and best practice.
 Strategies and policies are approved to provide a framework for investment decisions to be made within.

-Commercial agreements: Commercial agreements require initial approval from the Director of Resources.
+Commercial deals: Commercial deals require initial approval from the Director of Resources.
 Governance arrangements include oversight from the Investment and Change Board (ICB), chaired by the Director of Resources.
 ICB membership includes senior officers from a range of disciplines including legal services.
 Decisions are also subject to member approval with governance arrangements in place to ensure reports contain appropriate detail to enable decisions to be made.
-Where appropriate, external advice will be sought from experienced and suitably qualified experts.
+Where appropriate external advice will be sought from experienced and suitably qualified experts.